-Part three (of three) is here, including more teachings from Geshe Kelsang and suggestions for some things we can do.
+There is more on Buddhism and animals here, including more teachings from Geshe Kelsang and suggestions for some things we can do.

 Please raise awareness of Buddhist teachings on animals by sharing this article if you like it.

-Wayne Pacelle is smart, humble, personable and compassionate, the right CEO for the Humane Society of the Unites States I reckon.
-At the bookstore talk I attended last Saturday, promoting his new book The Bond: Our Kinship with Animals, our Call to Defend Them, he was also refreshingly optimistic about human nature yet clearly clued up about the egregious cruelty that takes place every day everywhere when it comes to human treatment of animals.
-He walks the talk, working hard for 17 years to make life better for thousands and thousands of animals, and I for one am very appreciative that he and the HSUS are doing what they do.
+At the bookstore talk I attended last Saturday, promoting his new book The Bond: Our Kinship with Animals, our Call to Defend Them, Wayne Pacelle was refreshingly optimistic about human nature yet clearly clued up about the egregious cruelty that takes place every day everywhere when it comes to human treatment of animals.
+The Humane Society of the United States work very very hard to make life better for thousands and thousands of animals, and I for one am very appreciative that they are doing what they do.

-I have since read the book, enjoyed it, and wanted to share some ideas on what Buddhists think about animals, and in particular some of contemporary Buddhist master Geshe Kelsang Gyatso’s teachings on them.
+I very much appreciated this book and wanted to share some ideas on what Buddhists think about animals, and in particular some of contemporary Buddhist master Geshe Kelsang Gyatso’s teachings on them.
 It is a huge subject!
-But I share Wayne Pacelle’s sentiment that it is a very important one and I told him I would write this to help raise a little more awareness.
-(He asked me convincingly to send it to him when I was done – see what I mean about humble?!)
+But I believe it is a very important one.

 In some ways I understand very well why many people turn a blind eye to the tremendous suffering of animals and others; they consciously or unconsciously don’t want to open the floodgates of grief from having to think about how awful it is without having a solution.
 But Buddha’s point is that we have to, and the sooner the better.
 The truth of suffering is the first of the four noble truths that, taken with the other three, will lead us, at last, to freedom from all suffering.
 And burying his head in the sand doesn’t stop the ostrich from being run over by the jeep.